Representation Synthesis by Probabilistic Many-Valued Logic Operation in Self-Supervised Learning: EXPERIMENT

 \textbf{Experimental settings for networks}\ \ The projector of the encoder $f$ and predictor $h$ of the proposed method are the same as those of SimSiam~.
 The backbone network of the encoder $f$ is Resnet-18~\cite{he2016deep}.

-\textbf{Experimental settings for pretraining}\ \ Unless stated otherwise, the number of dimensions of the representation is 4096, the number of categorical distributions within the representation $N$ is 512, and the number of classes in each categorical distribution $M$ is 8.
+\textbf{Experimental settings for pretraining}\ \ Unless stated otherwise, the number of categorical distributions within the representation $N$ is 512, and the number of classes in each categorical distribution $M$ is 8.
+The total number of dimensions of the representation, $N \times M$, is 4096.
 We used momentum-SGD for pretraining.
 The learning rate was 0.027, and SGD momentum was 0.9.
 The learning rate followed a cosine-decay schedule.
 The weight decay was 1e-4.
 The batch size was 32.
 The parameters of sharpening were $\tau_{s}=0.1$ and $\tau_{t}=0.04$.
 The parameter of centering $c$ was updated as in DINO, with the update parameter set to $m=0.9$.
 The augmentation settings were the same as those used in SimSiam.
 The image-mixing method was Mixup~\cite{zhang2018mixup}.
 The parameter for Mixup, $\lambda_{mix}$, was set to 0.5.
 The loss weight $\alpha$ in Eq.~(\ref{eqn:loss}) and (\ref{eqn:exp_loss_base}) is 0.5. $\beta$, the parameter for the expected value loss of the logic operation method in Eq. (\ref{eqn:exp_loss}) is 0.6.